 For each currency (CCY), you can find two batch (.bat) and their related (i.e. with the same name) xml files.
-The batch files are used to launch the Excel Rate Curve Framework session: session_file.CCY-s-live.bat is used for a live data feed session by means of Thomson Reuters Eikon, session_file.CCY-s-static.bat is used to load an historical data session.
+The batch files are used to launch the Excel Rate Curve Framework session: session_file.CCY-s-live.bat is used for a live data feed session [footnote: This feature requires the availability of a data provider add-in like Thomson Reuters Eikon or Bloomberg], session_file.CCY-s-static.bat is used to load an historical data session.

 The xml files contains a list of startup parameters and options needed by the Add-in (for example: currency, evaluation date, xll path ect...).